 - Provide the most up-to-date information regarding vaccination regulations, school nutrition and physical activity policies, and healthy school environments.

-- Help schools obtain federal funding and grants to support proven wellness strategies, such as Farm-to-School and Girls on the Run.
+- Help schools obtain federal funding and grants to support proven wellness strategies, such as Farm-to-School (link is external)

 - Work with school nurses to ensure that every child has insurance and a medical and dental home where they can receive consistent, quality care.